-The ADC08100 uses a new, unique architecture that achieves over 7 effective bits at input frequencies up to and beyond 50 MHz.
+The ADC08L060 uses a unique architecture that achieves over 7 effective bits at input frequencies up to and beyond Nyquist.

 The analog input signal that is within the voltage range set by V{RT} and V{RB} is digitized to eight bits.
 Input voltages below V{RB} will cause the output word to consist of all zeroes.
-Input voltages above V{RB} will cause the output word to consist of all ones.
+Input voltages above V{RT} will cause the output word to consist of all ones.

-Incorporating a switched capacitor bandgap, the ADC08100 exhibits a power consumption that is proportional to frequency, limiting power consumption to what is needed at the clock rate that is used.
+Incorporating a switched capacitor bandgap, the ADC08L060 exhibits a power consumption that is proportional to frequency, limiting power consumption to what is needed at the clock rate that is used.
 This and its excellent performance over a wide range of clock frequencies makes it an ideal choice as a single ADC for many 8-bit needs.

-Data is acquired at the falling edge of the clock and the digital equivalent of that data is available at the digital outputs 2.5 clock cycles plus t{OD} later.
-The ADC08100 will convert as long as the clock signal is present.
+Data is acquired at the rising edge of the clock and the digital equivalent of that data is available at the digital outputs 5 clock cycles plus t{OD} later.
+The ADC08L060 will convert as long as an adequate clock signal is present at pin 24.
 The output coding is straight binary.

 The device is in the active state when the Power Down pin (PD) is low.
-When the PD pin is high, the device is in the power down mode, where the output pins hold the last conversion before the PD pin went high and the device consumes just 1 mW.
+When the PD pin is high, the device is in the power down mode, where the output pins hold the last conversion before the PD pin went high and the device consumes about 1.4 mW.
+Holding the clock input low will further reduce the power consumption in the power down mode to about 1 mW